Overview

 Quick Decision Guide

-- Building a game? → Use Cartridge (includes automatic gasless transactions)
+- Building a game? → Use Cartridge (web:

 - Building a server-side service? → Use Private Key (with proper security, configure AVNU Paymaster for gasless)